dobromirmontauk/open-leadership-management-cookbook/recipes/README.md

 Leadership is hard because we just don't know, but we have to pretend that we do.

-# That's Why We Are Splitting Leadership and Management
+## That's Why I Split Leadership and Management

 Leadership is not for the faint of heart.